-The issue I see most often in student writing is the use of a pronoun which does not refer to one specific noun.
+The issue I see most often in student writing is the use of a pronoun that does not refer to one specific noun.

 To review, a pronoun is a word used to take the place of a noun and should refer to one unmistakable noun preceding it.
 This noun is called the pronoun’s antecedent.
 Unfortunately, it is very easy to create a sentence that uses a pronoun without a clear antecedent.